Applying for help if you're homeless

 Before making an application check if you're entitled to homeless help.
 If you're not sure, it's still worth applying because the council has to review all applications.

-The council might have to give you emergency housing straightaway while they they look at your application, you should always ask for this.
+The council might have to give you emergency housing straightaway while they look at your application, you should always ask for this.
 If they refuse to give you housing you can challenge their decision.
 Read more about challenging a homeless decision.

 If the council won’t let you make a homeless application or they refuse to give you emergency housing contact your nearest Citizens advice to get help.